 If you are unable to pay your total tax liability, you may be able to settle your tax debt for less than the total amount that you owe to the IRS.
-The IRS allows taxpayers to submit an offer in compromise to settle their tax debts.
-You may qualify based on an analysis of your income and the equity in your assets, which is used to calculate the reasonable collection potential (RCP).
+Consequenlty, the IRS allows taxpayers to submit an offer in compromise to settle their tax debts.
+You may qualify for an offer in compromise based on an analysis of your income and the equity in your assets.
+The Internal Revenue Service uses your income and assets to calculate the reasonable collection potential (RCP).
+Your reasonable collection potential deals with what the IRS can expect to collect.
 An offer in compromise will stop all IRS collection actions such as an IRS levy or wage garnishment.

 - Doubt as to collectability: Your offer in compromise may be accepted if there is doubt that the amount owed is fully collectible.
 Doubt as to collectibility exists in any case where the taxpayer’s assets and income are less than the full amount of the tax liability.

-There are two methods of payment for your offer in compromise:
+There are two methods of payment for your offer in compromise

 Your initial payment varies based on your offer and the payment option you choose.